antham/chyle/README.md

 ## How it works ?

 Chyle fetch a range of commits using given criterias from a git repository.
-From those commits you can extract relevant datas from commit message, author, etc... , those datas are added to original datas fetched from commits.
-We can afterwards contact a external apis to enrich our payload with various useful datas (currently only jira is added).
-Finally, we can publish what we harvested to an external api for instance (currently only github release is added) or stdout.
+From those commits you can extract relevant datas like commit message, author, and so on, and add it to original payload.
+We can afterwards, contact an external apis to enrich our payload with various useful datas (currently only jira ticket api is added).
+Finally, we can publish what we harvested to an external api for instance (currently only github release is added) and/or stdout.

 ## Setup

 Download from release page according to your architecture chyle binary : https://github.com/antham/chyle/releases

-You need afterwards to configure each module through environments variables, their are activated when you configure environments variables they need to work.
+You need afterwards to configure each module through environments variables : their are activated when you configure at least one environment variable they need to work.

 ### General config

-We need to define first, where the repository stand and which git range with want to target.
+We need to define first, where the repository stand and which git range we want to target.

 Name | Value
 ------------ | -------------
-CHYLE_GIT_REPOSITORY_PATH | Path where your repository is CHYLE_GIT_REFERENCE_FROM | Git beginning reference of your range, could be an id, HEAD or a branch CHYLE_GIT_REFERENCE_TO | Git end reference of your range, could be an id, HEAD or a branch
+CHYLE_GIT_REPOSITORY_PATH | Path where your repository stand CHYLE_GIT_REFERENCE_FROM | Git reference starting your range, could be an id, HEAD or a branch CHYLE_GIT_REFERENCE_TO | Git reference ending your range, could be an id, HEAD or a branch

 ### Matchers